ValidMind for model validation 3 — Developing a potential challenger model

 Confusion Matrix Logreg Champion

 The Confusion Matrix test evaluates the classification performance of the logistic regression model by comparing predicted and actual class labels, providing a breakdown of true positives, true negatives, false positives, and false negatives.
-The resulting matrix visually displays the distribution of correct and incorrect predictions across both classes.
-The matrix quantifies the model's ability to distinguish between the two classes and highlights the types and frequencies of classification errors.
+The resulting matrix visually displays the distribution of correct and incorrect predictions, enabling assessment of the model’s ability to distinguish between the two classes.
+The matrix quantifies each outcome, supporting detailed analysis of model strengths and error patterns.

 Key insights: